alextim/astro-lib/packages/astro-webmanifest/README.md

 :bulb: The favicon will be only one for all languages.
 The source for generation will be taken from default language.

-You could explore i18n usage in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).
+You could explore a localization usage in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/i18n).

 ## Using Configuration Files

 You could configure the integration with external file `webmanifest.config.*` (`js`, `cjs`, `mjs`).
-Put it to the application `root` folder (see about `root` in offical [docs](https://docs.astro.build/en/reference/configuration-reference/)).
+Put it to the application `root` folder (see about `root` in official [docs](https://docs.astro.build/en/reference/configuration-reference/)).

-The external config must have default export statement:
+The external config must have a default export statement:

 ```js
 // ESM